-1. Format-Contestants shall proceed through the course and

-competition in one of the following formats:
+- Format-Contestants shall proceed through the course and competition in one of the following formats: - a.

-- a.
 European Rotation-Individual competitors or groups of two (2) through six (6) competitors will proceed to the various stations at random.
 Groups may shoot in any order of rotation selected by the shooters and may change the rotation from field to field.
 In European Rotation, a shoot start and shoot end time will be established.
-It will be the responsibility of each shooter to complete the entire event between these times. - b.
+It will be the responsibility of each shooter to complete the entire event between these times.

+- b.
 Squadding-At the discretion of the Shoot Officials, groups of three (3) to six (6) shooters will be formed to proceed from field-to-field in a fixed sequence.
 Unless specified by Shoot Officials, squads may shoot in any order of rotation selected by the shooters and may change the rotation from field to field. - In squadding sequence, squads will be assigned a start time and it is the responsibility of each shooter to be ready on time, or within 5 minutes of that time - 2) Time-Shots not attempted by the "shoot end time" (European Rotation), or shots not attempted by the shooter joining his squad after they have begun (squadding), will be scored as LOST.
+The Shoot Officials shall have the right to provide for make up targets if sufficient justification can be

 The Shoot Officials shall have the right to provide for make-up targets if sufficient justification can be presented.
-Make-up targets are provided solely at the discretion of the Shoot Officials. - 2.
+Make-up targets are provided solely at the discretion of the Shoot Officials.

 A NSCA member may not compete in a non-NSCA event on the same course until that member has shot the NSCA event.
 For example, if there is a 3-shot event planned on the same course as a NSCA event, a member must shoot the NSCA registered event before shooting the 3-shot event.